rugbyprof/4443-Internet-Programming/Assignments/05-Meme_Generator/README.md

 ### Requirements

 - Get your own `ttf` font from where ever (google fonts lets say) and use it (impact is pretty standard).
+- Add event handler to do same as top text box.
 - Add a dropdown list to allow for font size choice.
     - Choosing a number in the list will fire off an ajax request to `app.py` to actually change font size.
 - Add a textbox that accepts an rgb tuple to change font color.